Bilkiss/reactive-storage-service-demo/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests